“To myself, I am only a child playing on the beach, while vast oceans of truth lie undiscovered before me.”

 - Chemistry – ATAR

 STEM-based pathways are the future of Australia’s workforce.
-Current predictions indicate that 44% of current occupations are at risk of disruption by technology within the next ten years.
+Current predictions indicate that 44% of occupations are at risk of technological disruption within the next ten years.
 While jobs in STEM-based fields are expected to grow, now more than ever, investing time in understanding Science will have ongoing payoffs in the future.